andrew@drewrealtors

 • Order a title report on the subject property and obtain all the necessary information to clear all title defects and satisfy existing liens and encumbrances against the property or the principals involved in the sale.

-• Work with the buyer’s lender to insure instructions from the seller, buyer and lender are coordinated.
+• Work with the buyer’s lender to coordinate the delivery of required lending documents.

 • Prepare many of the documents necessary for the transaction and review all others to make certain they conform to the parties’ demands.

-• Figure tax and interest prorates and prepare closing instructions and statements for both buyer and seller.
+• Figure tax and interest prorations and prepare closing instructions and statements for both buyer and seller.

 • Arrange closing appointments for all parties to sign the necessary documents.